benbusby/farside/README.md

   - *Note: Uses Javascript to preserve the page in history*

-When a service is requested with the `/:service/...` endpoint, Farside requests the list of working instances from Redis and returns a random one from the list and adds that instance as a new entry in Redis to remove from subsequent requests for that service.
+When a service is requested with the `/:service/...` endpoint, Farside requests the list of working instances from the db and returns a random one from the list and adds that instance as a new entry in the db to remove from subsequent requests for that service.
 For example:

 A user navigates to `/nitter` and is redirected to `nitter.net`.
 The next user